minixxie/ldev/README.md

 ```

 ## My Application
-`ldev` command can also configure and execute my application in k8s as deployments.
+`ldev` command can also configure and execute my application in k8s as deployments, with minimal effort.
+You don't need to write the Containerfile/kustomization files on your own.
+The `ldev` script will detect your project and generate them for you.
+And minimized configurations can be customized in `ldev.yaml` at the root folder of your project.

 Step 1: initialize the yaml config file `ldev.yaml`
 ```BASH
 ldev init